 December 2007- During this time, I started a business from home and was on top of the world.
 My business was like another child to me– I put my heart and soul into it.
 The business was a hit in the local media and my business partner and I were on the front page of every newspaper and were interviewed on every local radio station.
 I felt like I was living a fairytale life.
 I had the home, the cars, the beautiful little girls and a new business that helped me to forget the unhappy feeling that I had whenever I thought of my marriage.

 My brother came to visit us for a week and we took a family walk together through the community.
 My brother and I walked up ahead and he said to me, “You aren’t happy.
-I hate seeing you like this– you need to make a change”.
-I agreed with him yet I just didn’t know how.
+I hate seeing you like this– you need to make a change…you are a shell of who you used to be.”
+I agreed with him yet I just didn’t know what to do.

 I could keep the fake, “happy wife” image up to the community but I couldn’t pull it off with the people who truly loved me and knew me.